containerum/element/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/containerumcom.svg?style=social&label=Follow)](https://twitter.com/Containerumcom)

 ![Containerum logo](logo.svg)
+**Please note: The packages are being moved to another registry.
+Containerum Element is temporarily unavailable.**

 ## What is Containerum Element?
 Containerum Element is a set of Ansible scripts for bootstrapping a minimum stable Kubernetes cluster.
 It is based on the certified Kubernetes Distribution by Containerum (read more about KDC at [Containerum website](https://en.containerum.com)).